xurxe/cheap-custom-domain-and-email/README.md

     - If it's available, it will be added to your cart.
     - It automatically selects 2 years of domain purchase and 2 years of privacy protection, which quickly ramps up the price.
 I switch it to 1 year and keep the privacy protection on
 3. Click Continue.
 DO NOT choose any add-ons
 4. Click Proceed to Billing.
-After that it's pretty standard stuff
+Then click on the blue link "Already have a Domain.com account?
+Sign In!"
-    - If you have an account, log in
+    - This assumes you already have an account and a payment method associtated with it.
-    - If you don't, create a new account
-5. Follow the instructions you will receive by email
+5. Click Checkout

 ## Create local repository